fltuna/TNCSSPluginFoundation/README.md

 ### Example

+See [Example Plugin](TNCSSPluginFoundation.Example) for module initialization and DI container usage.

-[lupercalia-mg-cs2](https://github.com/fltuna/lupercalia-mg-cs2) is heavily uses this framework.
+Also, [lupercalia-mg-cs2](https://github.com/fltuna/lupercalia-mg-cs2) is heavily uses this framework.

-TODO
+Detailed documentation is not available yet.